 Why would we ever feel like that?
 Most anger comes from feeling insecure or threatened.
 In young children especially, a surprising level of anger can be a response to something they viewed as unjust.
 Often times anxiety is intertwined with anger.

-Once your child is calm and has had some time to recover talk about the situation.
+Once your child is calm and has had some time to recover talk about the situation and what some of their common anger triggers are.
 Was your child jealous?
 Anxious?
 Threatened?
 Once you have an idea of the root cause of the anger you can talk through that emotion.
 What was it that made them feel threatened or anxious?

-Reading a book about anger, playing a game about anger, telling a story about a time you were angry and what you did are GREAT ways to teach children to understand and manage their own anger.
+Reading a book about anger, playing a game about anger, or telling a story about a time you were angry and what you did are great ways to teach children to understand and manage their own anger.

 Children’s Picture Books About Feeling Angry